Diabetic Nerve Pain Relief | LYRICA® (pregabalin) CV Safety Info

 LYRICA can be taken with other medicines

-LYRICA has a low potential for interaction with other medicines.
+LYRICA has a low potential for drug interaction, but does interact with some medicines.
 Tell your doctor about all the medicines, vitamins or herbal supplements you take, especially medicines that make you sleepy or any medicines mentioned below: